 Overall, female participants (n=113, 67%) outnumbered male participants (n=55, 33%) by a factor of approximately 2 to 1.
 Amongst the dyslexic participants, females (n=53, 78%) outnumbered males (n=15, 22%) by more than 3 to 1.
 Of students recruited through the open invitation to all students and who subsequently formed research group ND (n=98), the distribution by gender, showed females (n=60) to substantially outnumber males (n=38) (39%).
 It is not known whether this is representative of the gender distribution of students more widely in the university as these data were not available.

-Data about level of study was collected to determine whether the datapool represented a reasonable cross-sectional match to the wider community of students attending UK universities more generally.
-Although a wider selection of choices were available in the questionnaire for participants to choose the level of study which most closely matched their own, these data were grouped as either study at up to and including level 6 (equivalent to final-year undergraduate) or higher than level 6.
+Data about level of study was collected to determine whether the datapool represented a reasonable cross-sectional match to student communities attending UK universities more generally.
+Although a wide selection was available in the questionnaire for participants to choose the level of study which most closely matched their own, these data were grouped as either study at up to and including level 6 (equivalent to final-year undergraduate), or higher than level 6.
 Those participants who indicated study for professional or vocational qualifications were grouped with post-graduates, and that to be consistent with national levels, those studying at Foundation/Access level also includes those studying at pre-level 4 (pre-1st year undergraduate).
 National data for 2016/17 (HESA, 2018) showed that 54% of the UK student population were undergraduates, 12% were attending Foundation or Access courses, 31% were studying on post-graduate taught programmes and 3% were post-graduate researchers.
 Hence, where study at level 6 or lower accounted for 66% of the student population nationally, undergraduate respondents in this study (n=124, 75%) are slightly over-represented, and that the proportion studying at post-graduate level is somewhat under-represented (n=42, 25%).

 Table 4: Demographic distribution of the datapool by dyslexia status, home domicile, gender, and study level